3 Exercises I

 Reload data from pervious session

-3.1.1 1) Can you import the spatial administrative units of Germany (“Kreisgrenzen_2020_mit_Einwohnerzahl” in _data folder) and make a simple plot of the boundaries? {.unnumbered}
+3.1.1 1) Can you import the spatial administrative units of Germany (“Kreisgrenzen_2020_mit_Einwohnerzahl” from the _data folder) and make a simple map of the geographies / adminstrative boundaries? {.unnumbered}

 # Import shape file layer